Fine-Tuning Diffusion Models via Intermediate Distribution Shaping: Partial-GRAFT for Diffusion Models

 \textbf{Preference rewards:} With P-GRS, $p_t\big(X_t^{(1)}=x|X_t^{(1)}\in\mathcal{A}\big)\propto \bar{p}_t(x)\exp(\frac{\hat{r}(x)}{\alpha})$ with $\frac{\hat{r}(x)}{\alpha} = \log\mathbb{E}[F(r(X_0))|X_t = x]$.

 Based on Lemma~\ref{lemma:master_pgraft}, we introduce \textbf{P-GRAFT: Partial GRAFT} (Algorithms \ref{alg:p_graft_train} and \ref{alg:p_graft_inf}).
 Here, fine-tuning is done on a (sampled) dataset of \textit{partially denoised vectors} instead of fully denoised vectors.
 The fine-tuned model \textit{is only trained from times $T$ to $t$}, and is used for denoising from noise only till time $t$. \textit{We switch to the reference model} for further denoising.
+The resulting final distribution is given in Appendix \ref{app:dist_stitched}.
 We will now discuss the mathematical aspects of P-GRAFT and provide a justification for its improved performance.